robertsn808/robertsn808.github.io/essays/ask.md

 > I'm trying to understand why using a `float` instead of an `int` gives me different results, but I don’t know what’s wrong.
 Can someone explain?

 ### Analysis:
-- **Lack of Specificity:** The question is vague—it doesn’t include a clear code example or detailed explanation of what the user has tried.
+- **Lack of Specificity:** The question is vague it doesn’t include a clear code example or detailed explanation of what the user has tried.
 - **No Demonstrated Effort:** There is no indication that the asker has researched the problem or attempted to troubleshoot the issue.
 - **Disrespectful to Respondents:** The question is too brief and assumes others will fill in the gaps.